What are your types of Christmas Trees?

 Can we bring our own food for a picnic?

-We do not allow outside food on the weekends, but please enjoy delicious BBQ sandwiches, sausage-on-a-stick, chips, lemonade and more in our red barn.
+We do not allow outside food on the weekends, but please enjoy The Original Rib Tickler BBQ's sandwiches, sausage-on-a-stick, chips, lemonade and more in our red barn.
 We also serve cookies, hot chocolate, apple cider, coffee, vintage sodas, and bottled water in our farmhouse bakery.